spraakbanken/multigec-2025/README.md

 ## Contact information and forum for discussions

-Please join the [MultiGEC-2025 google group](https://groups.google.com/g/multigec-2025) in order to ask questions, hold discussions and browse for already answered questions.
+Please join the [MultiGEC-2025 Google group](https://groups.google.com/g/multigec-2025) in order to ask questions, hold discussions and browse for already answered questions.